SAP-samples/cloud-extension-s4hana-business-process/mission/configure-oData-Service/README.md

       > HINT: You can find a detailed explanation of the next steps in this [tutorial](https://pages.github.tools.sap/CPES/CPAppDevelopment-dev/S4HANA_event_setup_2020/)

 23. Enter Role as SAP_IWXBE_RT_XBE_ADM and Click on Change Icon.
+24. Switch to *Authorization* Tab and click on *Change Authorization data*
-24. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
+25. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
-25. Click on the *generate icon*
+26. Click on the *generate icon*

    ![Generate Icon](./images/configure-oData-Service-16.png)